EU Parliament: COVID-19 pass should guarantee free movement

 “What’s the point in having a common European scheme if then member states can, whenever they feel like it, ignore the certificate and impose additional restrictions?” lawmaker Sophie in ’t Veld said during the debate.
 “Citizens want their rights, they want their freedom, they want to travel."

-Following Wednesday's vote, the results of which were announced Thursday, negotiations between the European Parliament and the EU Council can start, with the goal of having a deal approved in June, ahead of the summer season.
+Following Wednesday's vote, the results of which were announced Thursday, negotiations between the European Parliament and the European Council can start, with the goal of having a deal approved in June, before the summer season.

 In their resolution, EU lawmakers added that member states should “ensure universal, accessible, timely and free-of-charge testing” to avoid discrimination against those who have yet to be vaccinated and will travel on the basis on PCR tests.
-According to the Commission's predictions, about 70 per cent of the EU adult population will be vaccinated by the end of the summer.
+According to the European Commission's predictions, about 70% of the EU adult population will be vaccinated by the end of the summer.